 To make the pumpkin spice mix, you can combine the spices and stir it.
 Then, cover and store it in an airtight container until you’re ready to use it!

 The sweetness in this syrup is from white granulated sugar.
 If you want, you can also substitute it for brown sugar to give it a different flavor or mix the two sugars.

-It’s a really fun way to incorporate a different flavor, and it’s great to get rid of the leftover sugar packets you might have in your pantry.
+It’s a fun way to incorporate a different flavor, and it’s great to get rid of the leftover sugar packets you might have in your pantry.

 Now that you know about the ingredients used in this recipe, let’s make it:

 You can make this pumpkin spice syrup in just 5 minutes.
-You can follow this step-by-step for a quick look, or scroll down for the full recipe:
+You can follow this step-by-step for a quick look or scroll down for the full recipe:

+- Combine ingredients.
 Add the pumpkin purée, pumpkin spice mix, sugar, water, and vanilla extract to a small saucepan.

+- Bring to a boil.
 Bring the mixture to a boil and let simmer for a minute.

+- Strain the syrup.
 Remove the syrup from the heat and optionally strain the syrup for the perfect consistency.